PQ PDF Logo

 These two stores are not derived from each other.
 A PDF author can set /V to (I agree to transfer $1,000) and author an /AP stream that renders I agree to transfer $10.
 The user signs what they see.
 The signature covers both.
 The signed content and the displayed content are structurally different by construction, inside the certified byte range.

-In operational settings, the same mechanism appears in a simpler form.
-Signed invoice PDFs where an automated payment system reads /V while the human signer saw what /AP rendered are a documented pattern in business email compromise campaigns.
-A field that displays “$1,200.00” to the signer while /V holds “$12,000.00” survives signature validation intact.
+In operational settings, the same mechanism is directly applicable to invoice fraud and signed financial workflows: a signed invoice PDF where an automated payment system reads /V while the human signer saw what /AP rendered.
+A field that displays “$1,200.00” to the signer while /V holds “$12,000.00” survives signature validation intact — no modification of the signed byte range is required, and no viewer warning is produced.

 Several concrete vulnerability patterns exploit the AcroForm field model and are detected by this scanner: